ebsizzlin/noteTaker/README.md

 ## Description

-A simple note taking application where the user can write, save, and delete notes.
+A simple note taking application using Express where the user can write, save, and delete notes.

 ## Tech Used

-HTML, CSS, Bootstrap, JavaScript, JQuery, Node.js, Express, Heroku
+HTML, CSS, Bootstrap, JavaScript, JQuery, JSON, Node.js, Express, Heroku

 ## Instructions

 1. Clone from Github
-2. npm install, install express
+2. npm install, install Express
 3. run 'node server.js'
 4. go to 'localhost:3000'
 5.